LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/agent/index.md

 ## Getting Started

-LlamaFlow comes with a few built-in agents, but you can also create your own.
+llamaflowjs comes with a few built-in agents, but you can also create your own.
 The built-in agents include:

 - OpenAI Agent
-- Anthropic Agent both via Anthropic and Bedrock (in `@llamaflow/community`)
+- Anthropic Agent both via Anthropic and Bedrock (in `@llamaflowjs/community`)
 - Gemini Agent
 - ReACT Agent